 That's why a basic, easy to remember rule with documentation is to always keep things honest.

-However, if you're looking for help specifically with how insurance and your paperwork connect, you can check out my new on-demand training The Counselor's Guide to Documenting for Insurance.
+However, if you're looking for help specifically with how insurance and your paperwork connect, you can check out my new on-demand training The Counselor's Guide to Documenting for Insurance (now available as part of the Meaningful Documentation Academy).
 There are so many things to think about with your work, let's make paperwork as stress-free as possible!